 Would the Hellenistic mindset have found beauty in Moai statues?
 Did those artists in Paris at the beginning of the 20th century only discover a crude, untamed ugliness in those incredible artifacts plundered from the peoples of Africa?

 For centuries, European and American art neglected Winckelmann’s insights on beauty.
 Instead of recognizing and celebrating the exquisite beauty in the arts of Africa, Asia, Latin American and the Pacific, these works were simply plagiarized and manipulated, while the inspiration was erased and denied.

 Even putting aside JJ Winckelmann’s call for a sustained search for beauty even in those artworks that may not seem to yield it, there is plenty of reason for optimism about the role of beauty – or the lack of it – in the art of today.

 Beauty has, for one thing, re-entered the critical conversation in recent decades.
 The Dutch artist Marlene Dumas (born 1953), for example, has mused that “one cannot paint a picture of or make an image of a woman and not deal with the concept of beauty.”

-Regardless, in iconic artworks of recent decades ranging from Irish artist Mary Duffy’s evocations of statues like the Venus de Milo to reveal the beauty of her own body, right through to Greek artist Jannis Kounellis’ (1936-2017) juxtaposition of fragmentary casts of ancient sculpture within a doorway for 1980’s Untitled, there are surely abundant examples of how beauty in art is by no means long gone.
+Regardless, the iconic artworks of recent decades shows us that beauty in art is by no means long gone.
+For example, Irish artist Mary Duffy’s evocations of statues like the Venus de Milo reveal the beauty of her own body.
+Equally, Greek artist Jannis Kounellis’ (1936-2017) juxtaposes fragmentary casts of ancient sculpture within a modern doorway for 1980s Untitled to explore concepts from identity to the immortality of art.